robmasocco/AOS-TAG/ideas.md

 TODO return what?

 - TODO Instance access operations.
-- Do a copy_from_user into an on-the-go-set array in the stack.
+- *Copy_from_user* into an on-the-go-set array in the stack.
-- Acquire level rwlock as writer (saving IRQ state): only one writer should be performing this at any given time.
+- Acquire level rwlock as writer (saving IRQ state).
 - Acquire wait queue spinlock (without touching IRQ state).
-- Check for active readers (use waitqueue_active(...)), exit if there's none.
+- Check for active readers (use *waitqueue_active(...)*), exit if there's none.
 - Release wait queue spinlock (as above).
-- memcpy the message in the level buffer.
+- *Memcpy* the message in the level buffer.
 - Set message size.
-- STORE MEMORY BARRIER
+- **STORE MEMORY BARRIER**
-- Set level condition value to 1.
+- Atomically flip level condition value.
 - Release level rwlock as writer (restoring IRQ state).
-- Wake up the entire wait queue (use wake_up(...) on the level wait queue).
+- Wake up the entire wait queue (use *wake_up(...)* on the level wait queue).

-TSO bypasses are avoided by executing memory barriers embedded in spinlocks and wait queue APIs.
+TSO bypasses are avoided by executing memory barriers and those embedded in spinlocks and wait queue APIs.

+Only one writer should be active at any given time.

 Ensure proper locks are released in each *if-else* to avoid deadlocks.